rashinabasheer7/Creative-souls/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [Python (Backend logic), JavaScript (Frontend interactivity), HTML5/CSS3 (Structure and Styling), and SQL (Database queries)]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: [Flask (A lightweight WSGI web application framework for Python]
-- Libraries used: [e.g., axios, pandas, JUnit]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Libraries used: [SQLite3: For server-side relational data storage.Werkzeug: Specifically for security features like generate_password_hash and check_password_hash.]
+- Tools used: [VS Code (Code Editor), Google Chrome DevTools (Debugging and API testing), and Python IDLE/Terminal (Running the server).]

 **For Hardware:**
-- Main components: [List main components]
+- Main components: [A standard workstation or laptop acting as the Localhost server]
-- Specifications: [Technical specifications]
+- Specifications: [Processor: Dual-core 2.0GHz or higher.
+.RAM: Minimum 4GB (8GB recommended for smooth multitasking).
+.Storage: At least 100MB of free space for the SQLite database file and project assets.]
-- Tools required: [List tools needed]
+- Tools required: [Internet Connection: Required for loading external Google Fonts and CSS libraries.
+Web Browser: Any modern browser (Chrome, Firefox, or Edge) to render the UI.]

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
-- Feature 2: [Description]
-- Feature 3: [Description]
-- Feature 4: [Description]
+- Feature 1: [Secure Admin Dashboard: A protected management area that allows authorized users to post new events with custom titles and poster images, as well as delete outdated listings.]
+- Feature 2: [Real-time Event Feed: A dynamic, visually engaging home page that automatically updates to show the latest college events stored in the database.]
+- Feature 3: [Integrated Student Registration: A seamless digital form where students can register for events by selecting their name, ID, and specific role (Participant or Volunteer)]
+- Feature 4: [Automated Records Management: A dedicated records page that pulls data directly from the SQLite database to display all student registrations in an organized table for administrative review.]

 ---